ycrc/ycrc.github.io/docs/clusters-at-yale/guides/vasp.md

 For the purposes of VASP, `--ntasks-per-node` should always equal `NCORE` (in your INCAR file).
 Then `--nodes` should be equal to the total number of cores you want, divided by `--ntasks-per-node`.

 VASP has two parameters for controlling processor layouts, `NCORE` and `NPAR`, but you only need to set one of them.
 If you set `NCORE`, you don’t need to set `NPAR`.
 Instead VASP will automatically set `NPAR`.
-So the formula should be:

 In your mpirun line, you should specify the number of MPI tasks as: